israelbecerra/locomotion---camera-motion-controller/README.md

 Instructions:

-1) Attach to the camera components/scripts ‘MotionControllerResetFade.cs’, ‘positionFade.cs’ and 'pythonTalker.cs'.
+1) Attach to the camera components/scripts ‘MotionControllerResetFadeUDP.cs’, ‘positionFade.cs’ and 'pythonTalkerUDP.cs'.

 2) In the ‘positionFade.cs’ script, in the ‘Texture’ entry select the texture/image ‘blackImg.png’.